QuantGov/documentation/docs/project.markdown

 Official QuantGov projects are branches of the project repository.
 The current official projects are:

 -   The generic project, which uses one training corpus to train an estimator, analyzes a target corpus, and merges the metadata and estimator results into a single dataset.
+Download the generic corpus [here], or fork on GitHub [here][1].

 -   The Executive Order Topic Modeling Project, which uses the official NMF estimator to analyze the official Executive Orders corpus.
+Download the Executive Orders corpus [here][2], or fork on GitHub [here][3].

 ## Submitting a New Official Project